-Justin Francis Kennedy, born 1983 in Saint Croix, VI; lives and works in Berlin.
+Justin Francis Kennedy, born 1983 in Saint Croix, Virgin Islands; lives and works in Berlin, Germany.

 Emma Howes and Justin Kennedy approach choreography as a methodology for research and speculation.
 In their collaborative work Alive Presents Presents, the artists developed a series of workshops and performances to analyze the experience and translatability of trance forms.

 Some Murder Theatre in Here, developed during their residency at Callie’s and performed at Volksbühne Grüner Salon, resulted in a durational lucid opera that began with a four-hour “cave-rave” in which participants danced continuously.
 Highlighting the impossibility of understanding without involvement, the doors were then opened to the public for the final hour of dancing, after which an extended theatre production ensued.
 Choreography, storytelling, harpists and segways, meditations, leaf blowers, and smoke machines created an expanded, polyphonic arrangement.
 The score was written on large mirrors in the space itself, and within the Zymns Zines—a collection of lyrical content and artworks compiled by the participants so that the audience could follow a shifting plot line—allowing for the reconfiguration of a dream-like state.